 A repository is a place (physical or online) where collections of original source data are stored and maintained. ~ Hold details of source document repositories

 Family Historian version 6 and below supports two types of Notes: Local notes (associated with a single person, record, or fact); and Shared Notes or Note Records, that can be linked to multiple records and/or facts.
-Version 7 introduced Research ~ Hold general notes shared by multiple records
+Version 7 introduced Research Notes. ~ Hold general notes shared by multiple records

 When you add a picture, video, sound recording, document file etc into a Family Historian project, a Media record is created to represent that media item within the project; the Media record includes a link to the actual Media file. ~ Hold details of external media files such as photos and documents